 We have made it through the wilderness, you know we made it through...(are you singing along with me yet?)
 It's hard to struggle with the Israelites through their rebellion and wandering years—most likely because they remind me too much of myself.
 If you've been reading through *most of the Bible in a year with us, you might be feeling the same way.
 I'm ready for a break in the Israelite's struggle, but peace doesn't come without a fight.

 The next twenty points of interest follow a new generation of warriors that have grown up in God's presence and are ready to follow him—mostly.
-You'd think that after they get the long promised land, that things would settle down, and we could just end with: "And they all lived happily ever after."
+You'd think that after they get the long-awaited promised land, things would settle down, and we could just end with: "And they all lived happily ever after."
 However, the book of Judges tells a different story.
 War and peace are hard on the soul, and if you don't keep your eyes fixed on the Lord, your faith will fail.

 If you're just here to grab the next month's road map, you can download it here: